 And Among Jews?

-In his gospel record, John uses an important adjective: "many."
+In his gospel record, John uses an important adjective: "many" [polloi].

 Thus, educated and patriotic Jewish leaders saw no reason to reject Jesus, even though the majority eventually did.
-That these men were willing to stand their ground in an avalanche suggests they weren't in it for prestige or advantage.
-No one was buying them off to be "Yeshuahnic."
+That these men were willing to stand their ground in an ethnic, religious, and political avalanche suggests they weren't in it for prestige or advantage.
+No one was buying them off to be "Yeshua-nic Jew."

 Yes, there is another side to the story.